Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

         If the introspection endpoint requires client authentication (client being this plugin), you can specify the `Authorization` header's value with this configuration parameter.
 If you use client credentials, you should enter the value of `"Basic base64encode('client_id:client_secret')"` to this configuration parameter.
-        You are responsible to give full string of the header and do all the necessary encodings (such as base64) that is required on given endpoint.
+        You are responsible for providing the full string of the header and doing all the necessary encodings (such as base64) required on a given endpoint.
     - name: channel_token_introspection_body_args
       required: false
       default: